pacokwon/obsidian-lds-scriptures-plugin/README.md

 The list of book names, used in this plugin can be referenced on [this page](docs/BOOKS.md)

 # Local Book Installation
-Currently, there are no solid options for retrieving verses from LDS scriptures using an API, except the Holy Bible.
-Therefore this plugin stores scripture data locally.
-The English translation is 14MB in size, but please note that size may vary between translations.

-This plugin utilizes [env-paths](https://github.com/sindresorhus/env-paths) under the hood to resolve the translation data directory.
-Depending on your platform, the translations will be stored in a different location.

-* For Windows: `C:\Users\<USERNAME>\AppData\Roaming\lds-scriptures-reference\Config\translations`
-* For macos: `~/Library/Preferences/lds-scriptures-reference/translations`
-* For linux: `$XDG_CONFIG_HOME/lds-scriptures-reference/translations`

-Also note that since there are 100+ official translations of these scriptures, the scriptures data are NOT included in the plugin itself, but lazily installed as you select your language in the plugin preferences tab.
+The original plug-in by @pacokwon required local installation of the scriptures, and was limited to a few languages that had been scraped from the Church's website.
+This version does NOT download any external files to your computer.
+As a result this plug-in only works when you have and internet connection.

 # General Conference Support

 General Conference support essentially scrapes the given webpage for the talk title, the author information, and then the paragraph's selected.
 This is highly dependent on programmers keeping consistent IDs for the different HTML elements.
 Even between 2023 and 2023 conferences there were differences.
+I believe I was able to account for the differences between the different years, thanks in large part to other in the LDS GitHub community.
+I cannot remember whose code had solved this problem, but I'm grateful.

 # Development